What type of accommodation is being developed?

 What kind of experience do Stephan and Jeannine Wiedmer have to manage this house successfully?

-- Stephan and Jeannine Wiedmer have been hosts with Nightstop for almost 5 years.
+- Stephan and Jeannine Wiedmer have been hosts with Nightstop for over 5 years.
 They have never received any complaints from neighbours about the people staying with them.

 - Stephan and Jeannine Wiedmer worked as a volunteer for over ten years in the youth ministry of a local church.
 In this role they led and organised a winter camp every year for around 120 teenagers.
 He was also responsible for coaching young leaders.